John220099/John220099/README.md

 I’m interested in developing games, apps and cheats

 - I’m currently learning python c++ and kotlin

-- projects currently working on JHACK